janschill/cern-solid-code-investigation/report/report.md

 ### Summary

-Reviewed document at: Editor’s Draft, 13 November 2020
+*Initially reviewed the document: Editor’s Draft, 13 November 2020\
+Revisited and partially updated: Editor’s Draft, 4 December 2020*

 [The Solid Ecosystem](https://solid.github.io/specification/) is a by the [Solid editorial team](https://github.com/solid/process/blob/master/panels.md) published technical report.
 It is the official rewrite of the informal [Solid specification](https://github.com/solid/solid-spec/), which was initially used to define the architecture of Solid servers and clients.
 This rewrite is still incomplete and being worked on continuously.